Invite friends and family to read the obituary and add memories.

 Lynn championed causes she was passionate about—the Five Trails Rotary Club and Casper Rotary Foundation— Chairman of American Field Service (AFS) Foreign Exchange Student Program—University of Wyoming Academic Representative West Coast and Salt Lake—and University of Wyoming Art Museum Advisory Board.
 Lynn joined the Philanthropic Educational Organization (P.E.O.) in 1977, served as an officer and member for nearly five decades, rising to become President of Rapid City, South Dakota, and Casper, Wyoming, regional chapters.

-In addition to her parents, Lynn was preceded in death by her husband, Tom, an infant son, a grandson, and her sisters Louis and Jerry.
+In addition to her parents, Lynn was preceded in death by her husband, Tom, an infant son, a grandson, and her sisters MaryLou and Jeri.

-Lynn is survived by her daughter, Frances (Mathew) Brinkman; son, Tom (Jennifer) Lockhart; son, Ted (Liz) Lockhart; daughter, Gini (Dag) Lockhart-Pederson; twelve grandchildren and thirteen great-grandchildren.
+Lynn is survived by her daughter, Frances (Matthew) Brinkman; son, Tom (Jennifer) Lockhart; son, Ted (Liz) Lockhart; daughter, Gini (Dag) Lockhart-Pedersen; twelve grandchildren and thirteen great-grandchildren.

-A Memorial visitation will be held an hour before Mass, with Mass beginning at 11:00 am, Friday, June 5th, 2026, at St. Anthony’s Catholic Church and a reception will follow at St. Anthony’s Parish Hall.
+A Memorial Visitation will be held an hour before Mass, with Mass beginning at 11:00 am, Friday, June 5th, 2026, at St. Anthony’s Catholic Church and a reception will follow in St. Anthony’s Parish Hall.
 Committal Services will be held at Oregon Trail State Veteran’s Cemetery in Evansville, Wyoming, at 2:00 pm, Friday, June 5th, 2026.

-To leave a special message for Lynn’s family, please visit www.NewcomerCasper.com.
+To leave a special message for her family, please visit the guestbook below.

 St Anthony's Catholic Church